martinbangens/TVDistortion/README.md

 DigitalGainer
 ===========

-Makes square wave of the signal and ceeps the the frequensis and look at them as sin waves in or to modulate and amplitude them to squares.
+Makes square wave of the signal and keeps the the frequencies and look at them as sin waves in or to modulate and amplitude them to squares.